toptal/chewy/README.md

 and index update.
 This exception forces you to choose appropriate update strategy for current context.

+If you want to return behavior was before 0.7.0 - just set `Chewy.root_strategy = :bypass`.

 #### `:atomic`

 The main strategy here is `:atomic`.
 Assume you have to update a